KenKundert/emborg/doc/index.rst

 'Why not Duplicity?'. `Duplicity <http://duplicity.nongnu.org>`_ has been the standard way to do backups on Unix systems for many years.

-*Duplicity* supports full and incremental backups.
-During a full backup makes complete copies of the files.
-In incremental backups it just saves the differences that have accumulated since the previous backup.
+*Duplicity* provides full and incremental backups.
+A full backup makes complete copies of each file.
+With an incremental backup, only the difference between the current and previous versions of the file are saved.
 Thus, to retrieve a file from the backup, *Duplicity* must first get the original version of the file, and then apply each change.
 That approach results in the following issues:

 #.
 The recovery process is slow because the desired file is reconstructed from
    possibly a large number of change sets, each of which must be downloaded from